alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 * std_original
 * std_windowed

+Additionally, one can also set the mutual information option in this script, but it will only work for the models original, augmented and windowed.
+In any of them, only the normalization technique will work, since mutual information does not accept negative values.

 The combination "augmented_windowed" is implied for the datasets ESC-10 and BDLib2, but for US8K and US8K_AV, only the windowing technique was considered to save time during the training phase.
 For simplification purposes, all these models are referred to as "windowed" in the notebook.
+***

 * *06_Neural_network.ipynb*

 This notebook covers Neural networks (ANN and CNN 1D) modeling and cross-validation of the classifiers, given the k-fold specification of each dataset.
 The outcome is a .CSV file with the classification metrics.
 You can run the notebook with different models to compare results afterwards in the same way as the previous notebook (05_Machine_learning_cross_validation.ipynb).
+***

 * *07_Compile_results.ipynb*

 Use this notebook to compile all the results from the .CSV files into a bar plot with the standard deviation for each classifier (8x), and a box plot with the medians, quartiles, whiskers and outliers for each classifier model (12x).
 The results of the CNN 2D are also included but separated from the other plots given the model unique specification (original, augmented and windowed, all of them without normalization or PCA techniques).
+***

 * *08_Feature_extraction_for_CNN_2D_aggregated.ipynb*